EdgarRizki01/EdgarRizki01/README.md

 ## ✨ A Little About Me

 - 🌱 Beginner in ML, but motivated and always curious!
-- 🎮 Big fan of games and anime (Hu Tao is my queen 🔥)
+- 🎮 Big fan of games and anime
 - 🧠 I dream of building something useful with AI someday

 ---